risacker/LFISuite/README.md

   - expect://

 * Provides a ninth modality, called <b>Auto-Hack</b>, which scans and exploits the target automatically by trying all the attacks one after the other without you having to do anything (except for providing, at the beginning, a list of paths to scan, which if you don't have you can find in this project directory in two versions, small and huge).
-* Tor proxy support
+* Tor proxy support.
-* Reverse Shell for Windows, Linux and OS X
+* Reverse Shell for Windows, Linux and OS X.

 <h3> How to use it? </h3>